What are the challenges facing our students?

 In 2013, 25,000 high school graduates took the University of Liberia’s entrance exam.
 Every single one of them failed (BBC 2013).
 That year, President Ellen Johnson Sirleaf admitted that the education system is “a mess” (BBC 2013).
 Indeed, 58% of 15-24 year olds have not completed primary education (EPDC 2014).

 In 2011, the Education Innovation Laboratory at Harvard University argued that “well-designed rewards to students can improve achievement at relatively low costs” (Fryer and Allan, 2011).
 As a football academy, we design football-based rewards that have real consequences on the lives of our student-athletes.
-Every day, our teachers decide which student had the best performance in school.
-Whoever is chosen then gets to decide which type of ‘football challenge’ the entire team will complete for the last ten minutes of the next practice.
+At the end of each week, our teachers decide which student had the best performance in school.
+Whoever is chosen then gets to decide which type of ‘football challenge’ the entire team will complete for the last fifteen minutes of the next practice.
 Challenges include mini-games, shooting drills, defensive training, and other fun football-based activities, but different students prefer different challenges.
 In order to play their favorite one, the students compete to be the best in the classroom.
 This brings our football and educational programming into conversation, and it ensures our students value their education and commit to their studies.

 Gender inequality is deeply entrenched in Liberian society, and it is especially prevalent in the education system.
 While 62% of Liberian boys between the ages of 15 and 24 are literate, only 37% of young women can say the same.
 Scholars and activists suggest this discrepancy exists because of gendered expectations within the household, the family, and the classroom itself (Gbowee, 2015; Abramowitz and Moran, 2012).